constlet/quantum-compression-js/README.md

 <br/>
 <br/>

-This groundbreaking study delves into the realm of quantum-inspired parallel processing, where the power of individual CPU threads is harnessed to tackle complex computations.
+This groundbreaking study delves into the frontier of quantum-inspired parallel processing, where the power of individual CPU threads is harnessed to tackle complex computations.
 By drawing inspiration from quantum principles, a series of function blocks are introduced to maximize the efficiency and processing capabilities of each thread.

 **Step 1**: Thread Initialization and Localization
 In this initial step, the CPU threads are initialized, and their states are localized to form the foundation of the quantum-inspired parallel processing paradigm.
 The function block F1 assigns importance to each thread, weighting them according to their relevance within the system.